Pattampoochi (2022 film)

-Synopsis
+Plot

-The film is a violent cat and mouse game between Inspector Kumaran (Sundar.
-C) who suffers from PTSD and Sudhakar (Jai) an ultra violent serial killer.
-Who will win in this battle ?
+The film is a violent cat-and-mouse game between Inspector Kumaran (Sundar.
+C), who suffers from PTSD, and Sudhakar (Jai) an ultra-violent serial killer.
+Who will win this battle?

 Cast

 Production

-The project was announced in December 2020, with Sundar C. revealing that he would work with Badri on a film, where Jai would portray the antagonist.
+The project was announced in December 2020, with Sundar C revealing that he would work with Badri on a film, where Jai would portray the antagonist.
 The film was shot at regular intervals throughout 2021, with several scenes shot in Pondicherry.

-Release

-The Satellite And Digital Rights of the Film were brought by Kalaignar TV.